Pi-wan-go-ning Prehistoric District

 The Pi-wan-go-ning Prehistoric District is a collection of three archaeological sites located along Lake Michigan just north of Norwood, Michigan.
 The three sites are the Pewangoing Quarry (designated 20CX20); Whiskey Creek (designated 20CX22); and Fritz Trail (designated 20CX21).
 The district was listed on the National Register of Historic Places in 1973.

 The sites in the district include several places where flint was quarried.
-They are all located along the shore of Lake Michigan, with the Pewangoning Quarry farthest south, Whiskey Creek slightly north, and Fritz Trail about a kilometer farther.
+They are all located along the shore of Lake Michigan, with the Pewangoning Quarry furthest south, Whiskey Creek slightly north, and Fritz Trail about a kilometer further.